This is background info you don't need to know when you use our app. View the MM app

 It gives slugs and snails a shock.
 But you, your kids, and your pets won't feel a thing.

-Why make a slug fence of all things?
+Why make a slug fence?

 Our goal is to get rid of the cons of growing your own food, so only the pros are left.
 And we got pretty far: